inasafe/inasafe-doc/docs/source/training/socialisation/introduction_of_qgis.rst

 QGIS provides a continuously growing number of capabilities provided by core functions and plugins.
-You can visualize, manage, edit, analyse data, and compose printable maps.
+You can visualise, manage, edit, analyse data and compose printable maps.
-QGIS is also the platform which |project_name| is built on, and so the basics of QGIS will be taught in this workshop.
+QGIS is also the platform which |project_name| is built on, and so the basics of QGIS will be taught in this practical.

 Why QGIS?
 ...........